spree/spree/guides/content/developer/deployment/deployment_options.markdown

 ### Memory (RAM) requirements

-Spree’s scalability (like most Rails applications) is directly affected by number of application worker processes available to handle requests as they arrive.
+Spree's scalability (like most Rails applications) is directly affected by number of application worker processes available to handle requests as they arrive.
 The number of worker processes you can configure for a given server is directly related the amount of RAM available.